BrianPugh/python-template/README.rst

 Cython is a programming language that simplifies the creation of C extensions for Python.
 The Cython documentation is quite good; the aim of this section is to explain what this template sets up, and what actions will still need to be performed by you.
-This explanation assumes the following you are familiar with C; I don't program in C++, so this template is intended for C code.
+This explanation assumes you are familiar with C.
 Replace any reference here to ``pythontemplate`` with your project name.

 1. Place all C and header files in the ``pythontemplate/_c_src`` directory.